Frequently Asked Questions

 We are committed to preparing students for and connecting students with recruitment opportunities, and do so through our on-campus recruiting efforts and a vibrant TriCollege recruiting relationship with Bryn Mawr and Haverford Colleges, as well as a diverse roster of five recruiting consortium interview days, and career fairs with peer institutions.
 Each group coordinates interview days in key metropolitan areas to provide students with access to employers recruiting for full-time and internship positions.

 A: Career Services fulfills its education mission through our individual counseling sessions with students and our programming emphasizing a diverse range of career fields and topics.
-We believe it is important to be informed and knowledgeable about the world outside of Swarthmore, on in which our students will actively participate as leaders making a difference in their chosen fields.
-Career exploration is a vital part of students’ career development and we are committed to providing students with many opportunities to test their assumptions about careers and again valuable experience.
+We believe it is important to be informed and knowledgeable about the world outside of Swarthmore, one in which our students will actively participate as leaders making a difference in their chosen fields.
+Career exploration is a vital part of students’ career development and we are committed to providing students with many opportunities to test their assumptions about careers and gain valuable experience.
 We accomplish this goal by curating three distinct internship databases for students, by funding internships for students, and by arranging substantive mentoring opportunities for students.

-A distinctive feature of Swarthmore Career Services is our ability to connect with and engage the cast majority of our students; on average, 75% of Swarthmore students use Career Services each year.
+A distinctive feature of Swarthmore Career Services is our ability to connect with and engage the vast majority of our students; on average, 75% of Swarthmore students use Career Services each year.
 We also actively engage and partner with faculty and our colleagues throughout the college to support and educate students.

 Read more in our Director’s Welcome.

 A: Studying liberal arts helps shape our students' career choices and makes them uniquely qualified candidates for positions in a rapidly changing world.
-The evolving economy has caused some employers to focus narrowly on specific technical skills as they evaluated applicants, making it more challenging for students to highlight transferable skills -- the type often gained through studying liberal arts.
+The evolving economy has caused some employers to focus narrowly on specific technical skills as they evaluate applicants, making it more challenging for students to highlight transferable skills -- the type often gained through studying liberal arts.
 Despite this, our students consistently fare well in this challenging job market, exceeding the national average in securing employment prior to graduation.
 Our students have also been successful in gaining admission to the most academically challenging graduate and professional schools in the world.